ONEcampaign/oda_cookbook/src/oda-data-package/tips-tricks.md

 # Tips and Tricks

 Want to take your cooking to the next level?
-This section dives deeper into the `oda-data` package, with additional features to help you whip up insights like a chef.
+This section dives deeper into the `oda-data` package, with additional features to help you gather insights like a chef.

 ## Computing Shares

 The `oda-data` package provides methods to easily compute shares of total ODA or Gross National Income (GNI):

-### Share of Total ODA
+#### Share of Total ODA

-To add a column showing values as a percentage of total ODA, run the following method before `get_data`:
+Use the following method before `get_data` to add a column showing values as a percentage of total ODA:

   ```python
   ODAData().add_share_of_total(True)
   ```

-### Share of GNI
+#### Share of GNI

-You can add a column showing ODA values as a percentage of (Gross National Income) GNI as follows:
+You can add a column showing ODA values as a percentage of GNI as follows:

   ```python
   ODAData().add_share_gni(True)